 Maundy Thursday meaning.
-People rarely pay attention to one very important detail of the Last Supper, which is described by the Evangelist John – Jesus washes the feet of His disciples.
-He explains what this action means: “Now that I, your Lord and Teacher, have washed your feet, you should also wash one another’s feet.”
-(John 13:14) It shows who Jesus is and what He does for us humans.
+People rarely pay attention to a critical detail of the Last Supper, which the Evangelist John describes – Jesus washes His disciples’ feet.
+He explains this action: “Now that I, your Lord and Teacher, have washed your feet, you should also wash one another’s feet.”
+(John 13:14).
+It shows who Jesus is and what He does for us humans.

 “Jesus knew that the Father had put all things under his power, and that he had come from God and was returning to God; so he got up from the meal, took off his outer clothing, and wrapped a towel around his waist.
 After that, he poured water into a basin and began to wash his disciples’ feet, drying them with the towel that was wrapped around him.”
 (John 13:3-5)